Photography for Green Energy

 Photoshoots for commercial and industrial commissions, like this alternative energy photoshoot on location can present unexpected challenges.
 Without detailed planning, things can go awry.
 As a long-time seasoned pro, I’ve made every mistake in the book on previous commercial photoshoots, … and written a few new ones too.
 But dealing with adversity is part of what a professional photographer does.
 Part of the fun is to solve the puzzle anew with each assignment and plan for mishaps.
 So I always bring an extra camera body, more than enough memory cards, plenty of batteries, chargers and my passport (just in case my client needs a two week photoshoot in Fiji).

 Scheduling is sometimes problematic too.
-This photoshoot with Fevro Energy was originally scheduled for the previous week.
+This photoshoot with Fervo Energy was originally scheduled for the previous week.
 But high winds made it unsafe to fly the mavic Pro 3 drone for aerial video and still photography.
 While the newly fallen snow did give us stunning long shots, strong winds left behind thousands of tattered and torn tumbleweeds.
 The drilling site was puddled and muddy with the melting snow.

 Savvy industrial energy photographers prevail through sleet or howling blow and even snow;-)